0kk470/Unity_Dll-Import_Example/README.md

 # Unity_DllImport_Example
-An Example to shows how C# and C++ call function with each other in Unity.
+An example to show how C# and C++ call function with each other in Unity.

 ### Tools
 Unity 2017.4.14f1